 Patients under the age of 60 years can typically achieve tissue regeneration utilizing their body’s own adult stem cells.
 After the age of 60 when the body’s stem cells begin to naturally diminish, patients usually achieve better results utilizing a combination of platelet rich plasma (PRP) and/or amniotic-fluid derived allografts for accelerated healing, as well as an allograft for regeneration.

-For additional resources on stem cell therapy for rotator cuff tears, or to determine if you are a candidate for a stem cell rotator cuff repair, please contact the Denver, Vail and Aspen, Colorado orthopedic office of Dr. Matthew Provencher.
+For additional resources on stem cell therapy for rotator cuff tears, or to determine if you are a candidate for a stem cell rotator cuff repair, please contact the orthopedic office of Dr. Matthew Provencher, serving patients in Denver, Vail and Aspen, Colorado.